 Quietly sited on a forested 5 acres with views over the Pecos River Valley, this house is self-sufficient having a 3Kw solar electric system, storage batteries and an automatic 14Kw. propane generator, a solar hot water system with an instant propane water heater for back-up, filtered catch water system and self contained grey water system.

 The main bedroom gets the morning sun and has a large patio door facing east.
 The guest bedroom is at the west end of the house adjacent to the bathroom.

 Vigas are locally grown spruce with a tongue and groove ceiling.
-Heat is passive solar with a back-up wood stove, a modern Danish Morso radiant/convection unit.
+Heat is passive solar with a back-up wood stove (and electric heat can be used but that runs the propane generator), a modern Danish Morso radiant/convection unit.

 Floor is locally made brick on sand bed on bedrock.
 The front footing is a massive 30 inches deep to support the weight of vigas and double glazed windows.